AapoSoukkio/Auction-App/README.md

 - Project utilizes [microservices architecture](https://learn.microsoft.com/en-us/azure/architecture/guide/architecture-styles/microservices)
 - The identity service is a distinct component of the application architecture designed to avoid dependency on cloud services.
-- The gateway is aldo a separate service that offers a single access point for client application to connect to backend services.
+- The gateway is also a separate service that offers a single access point for client application to connect to backend services.